 - You have allowed a neutral manager or HR professional to review the decision and verify you have a legitimate business reason for the firing

-The bottom line: You must be able to distinguish the termination decision from the protected activity and be confident there’s no connection between the two.
+Bottom line: You must be able to distinguish the termination decision from the protected activity and be confident there’s no connection between the two.

-Secure Your Position with Smart Resources
+Secure Your Legal Right to Terminate with Smart Resources